kajackdfw/eeu_components/README.md

  5. If ajax is required in a field, it will be self contained in the web component, and the url can be passed to it.
  6. EEU fields will have a valid flag
  7. A submit button that will disable itself if valid flags are false
+ 8. All component groups will have the same HTML tags
+ 9. Each component group will only use one style library ( Bootrap or Paper Element or Foundation ), not 2 .

 ## Polymer Web Components for forms in MVC Views